JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Footloose.md

 - Producer: Kristin Luke
 - Costumes: Kristin Luke
 orchestra:
-Genres:
+genres:
 - Musical
 - Drama
 - Romance
-Description: "A clash of convictions and culture fuels this electrifying story that dances between defiance and discovery.
+description: "A clash of convictions and culture fuels this electrifying story that dances between defiance and discovery.
 Rebellious dancing meets small-town politics, igniting a movement that shakes the ground and hearts alike."
 ---
 Ren McCormack moves to a sleepy town where dancing is banned.
 Struggling to fit in, Ren challenges the status quo, sparking a dance rebellion among the youth and teaching the town to let loose.
 Armed with irrepressible spirit and the beat of a different drum, Ren rallies the community’s youth as he fights for change.
 With classic 80s hits propelling the action, Footloose cuts loose in a story about shaking up the norm and finding your own rhythm.